 Overall cuts in every area of the NHS and social care system apart from mental health.

-One in five patients who currently go to hospital being care for in community instead.
+The plan is for one in five patients who currently go to hospital being cared for in community instead.

 Overall, GP surgeries, social care and community care will have to make savings of £56m, while getting an investment of £33m in 2020/21.